stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 1. Install the library with npm i ngx-extended-pdf-viewer --save
-2. Open the file "angular.json" (or ".angular-cli.json" if you're using an older version of Angular) and add these two JavaScript files to the "scripts" section:
+2. Open the file "angular.json" (or ".angular-cli.json" if you're using an older version of Angular) and add these three JavaScript files to the "scripts" section:

             "scripts": [
               "node_modules/ngx-extended-pdf-viewer/assets/pdf.js",